Tax

 Stamp Duty Non Resident Guide

 I’m always running into dreamers that expect stamp duty to be abolished one of these days.
-Unfortunately that’s wishful thinking.
+That’s wishful thinking.
 After all, stamp duty has been going since the dawn of time.
 Well, not quite that long, but long enough nonetheless.

 It was introduced in England way back on 28 June 1694 when William III and Mary II reigned supreme and needed cash to fund the war against France.